 CULTURAL RESOURCES: The latest published version of the Alaska Heritage Resources Survey (AHRS) has been consulted for the presence or absence of historic properties, including those listed in or eligible for inclusion in the National Register of Historic Places.
 There is an unevaluated property in the vicinity of the worksite.
-It has been designated SEW-01245.
 Because the property has been determined to be outside of the project area, no further action is required.
-Consultation of the AHRS constitutes the extent of cultural resource investigations by the District Commander at this time.
-This application is being coordinated with SHPO.
-Any comments SHPO may have concerning presently unknown archeological or historic data that may be lost or destroyed by work under the requested permit will be considered in our final assessment of the described work.